-It’s a great analogy for communication, things you really didn’t want to do and stuff you invited into your life – so by default you accepted it!
+Feeding a kitten is a really great analogy for communication.
+Every day you do things you really don’t want to do and you invite stuff (behaviour, words, actions) into your life – so by default you accepted it!

 One sunny day a kitten arrives on your doorstep.
 You are allergic to kittens, you don’t have time to feed the kitten, but through guilt, goodwill, no thought of the future – you feed it anyway.